-- All animals entering New York State must satisfy import health and test requirements for that species and be accompanied by a valid interstate CVI. - The interstate CVI is valid for 30 days from the date of CVI inspection.
+- All animals entering New York State must satisfy import health and test requirements for that species and be accompanied by a valid interstate CVI. - An e-CVI may be issued but a paper copy of the e-CVI is required for the animal check-in process. - The interstate CVI is valid for 30 days from the date of CVI inspection.
 During the fair season (July 1 through Labor Day) valid CVI's can be used multiple times for entrance into fairs.
-The initial entrance into a fair must be within 30 days of the date of CVI inspection.
-In order for the CVI to be used for a later fair, it must be dated and initialed by a state official noting the location of the initial fair.
+The initial entrance into a NY fair must be within 30 days of the CVI inspection.
+For the CVI to be used for a later fair, it must be dated and initialed by a NYS Agriculture and Markets official noting the location of the initial fair.
 A change in health status or eligibility of an animal necessitates the generation of a new CVI.

-Questions regarding import requirements should be directed to the Division of Animal Industry at 518-457-3971, or at the division's import/export homepage: http://www.agriculture.ny.gov/AI/import_export.html
+Questions regarding import requirements should be directed to the Division of Animal Industry at 518-457-3971, or at the division's import/export